 This paper explores two examples in which individuals experienced culture shock in different ways.
 In both examples, the individuals experienced only three of the four stages of Oberg’s culture shock.
 This study reveals that when placed in a foreign environment, individuals do experience culture shock; however, it begs the question of whether Oberg was correct to measure culture shock in stages and not levels, in which individuals experience culture shock differently depending on their cultural background and how similar the new culture is to their native culture.
 Zhu experienced the first, second, and third stage of culture shock, while Nick went through the second, third, and fourth stage of culture shock.
 The contrast in results helps to solidify the hypothesis that individuals experience culture shock differently and that they do not have to go through all four stages of it to experience culture shock itself.
 The analysis points to culture shock as an overall experience which affects different individuals to different extents.
 Although this study is limited in its research because of the small sample size, others interested in studying culture shock might use a larger sample size to generalize the results to a larger population.
-Another point of interest might be whether knowing the language beforehand has a noticeable effect on how the individual experiences culture shock.
+Another point of interest might be whether knowing the language beforehand has a noticeable effect on how the individual experiences culture shock. good

 Works Cited